minseok127/atomsnap/README.md

 - Acquiring and releasing a version must always be paired.
 - Avoid repeated acquisition without release.
-- If the acquisition-release gap exceeds 0xFFFF (uint16_t), behavior is unpredictable.
+- If the acquisition-release gap exceeds 0xFFFFFFFF (uint32_t), behavior is unpredictable.

-### Memory Assumption

-- Assumes user virtual memory is limited to 48 bits.
-- Using memory beyond this range requires additional implementation.

 # Build
 ```